 Termite problems in Australia are widespread.
-If left undetected, a termite infestation can cause damages amounting to tens of thousands of dollars annually.
-You can help prevent this by having a regular termite inspection where expert pest and building inspectors can discover early signs of termites and find the most effective way to fight it.
+If left undetected, a termite infestation can cause damages amounting to tens of thousands of dollars.
+You can help prevent this by having a regular termite inspection where expert pest and building inspectors can discover early signs of termites and advise on the most effective way to fight it.

-Concerned about a termite infestation?
-Reduce the risk and the extent of damage they cause by availing a termite detection and treatment service by Inspect My Home today.
+Concerned about a termite infestation at your property?
+Reduce the risk and the extent of damage they cause by booking a termite detection and treatment service by Inspect My Home today.
 Our team of licensed timber pest inspectors combined with the latest state-of-the-art thermal imaging technology can provide you a broad and comprehensive termite assessment and regular pest inspection of your property.

 Get in contact with our termite managers and arrange a regular termite inspection for your home today.